rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 ** Windows **

-Open a PowerShell command prompt and execute the following command.
+Open a PowerShell command prompt, and execute the following command.
 PowerShell performs the initial installation but you can use dvm with PowerShell or CMD once installed.

 ```powershell